aelatgt/custom-hubs-template/README.md

 ## Setup

 1) Fork this repository!
-3) Install dependencies:  `npm install`
+2) Install dependencies:  `npm install`
+3) The `postinstall` script will automatically clone mozilla/hubs and apply patches to make customizations easier.

 ## Development

-By registering custom components/systems, you can easily extend Hubs functionality.
+This template is designed to make it easier to create and maintain a customized Hubs client.

 1) Register components/systems in `hub.inject.js`
-2) Start a development server: `npm run start`
+2) Start a local development server: `npm run start`

-3) To deploy on GitHub Pages in a `gh-pages` branch: `npm run deploy`
+To build and deploy for GitHub Pages (in a `gh-pages` branch):

+1) `npm run build-gh`
+2) `npm run deploy-gh`

-    * Make sure GitHub Pages is configured appropriately in your fork
+*Make sure GitHub Pages is configured appropriately in your fork*

-## Patching Hubs
+## Making new patches

 For more complex changes, you can patch Hubs directly without needing to fork it!

-1) Make changes to hubs in `./node_modules/hubs`
+1) Make changes to Hubs source in the `hubs` directory (created during installation)
-2) Execute `npm run patch` to update the patch file
+2) Execute `npm run makepatch` to create a new patch file
+3) Rename the patch file saved in `patches/RENAME_ME.patch`